aesagtekin/aesagtekin.github.io/_pages/research.md

 Will be updated.

 ---
-# *Implementing the cortex model in "Simple model of spiking neurons" paper by E. M. Izhikevich (2003) with Brian2
+# •Implementing the cortex model in "Simple model of spiking neurons" paper by E. M. Izhikevich (2003) with Brian2

 1000 randomely connected neurons are simulated.